 In California, you can store excess power "in the grid", however once per year, your power provider gets to take the excess you've produced and keep it.
 Thats the deal.

-It still a good deal, you just have to arrange the taking date to be a time in which you have no excess in the grid and it reduces wear and tear on batteries.
+It still a good deal, you just have to arrange the taking date to be a time in which you have little excess credit stored in the grid.

 29.3 kWh of electricity are required to produce 100,000 BTUs.